myselfhsn2/islamhublive/README.md

 ## Contact

-For questions or support, please contact info@islamhub.org
+For questions or support, please contact: info@islamhub.org